janelia-flyem/flyem-build-container/README.md

 ## Launch or resume

 The `flyem-build` image is already uploaded to Dockerhub, so there's no need to build it.
-To download and launch it for the first time on your local machine:
+To download and launch it for the first time on your local machine, clone this repo and then run the following:

 ```
 ./launch.sh